What is the Vis Moot?

 The number of participating teams rises constantly each year.
 In the last years as many as 380 universities from more than 80 countries have enabled their students to participate in the Vis Moot Court.
 The participating students come from all parts of the world - may it be Cambridge, Johannesburg, New York, Rio de Janeiro or Singapore.

 In order for the participating students to meet one another and to practice their debating skills as much as possible, many pre-moot courts are organised each year.
-In the past, the team of WU Vienna participated amongst others in pre-moot rounds in Helsinki, Prague, Belgrade, St. Petersburg, Riga and Zurich.
+In the past, the team of WU Vienna participated amongst others in pre-moot rounds in Lisbon, Dubai, Helsinki, Prague, Belgrade, St. Petersburg, Riga and Zurich.

 While the locations of the pre-moots may vary every year, the finale is always held in Vienna in the week before Easter.
 Thus, each Vis Moot season spans from October until April.
 The first months of each season always enable the students to write two legal memoranda, which subsequently may serve as basis for a Master thesis.
 After the written exchange of arguments, the oral debating begins each year late in January and enables the teams to travel around the world to meet another and to practise their debating skills.